Mansfield duo wielded hammer and chain in attack on two people with baby in a pram

 Gamlin and Hodgkinson, both now aged 24, were jailed for five years and four-and-a-half years, respectively, in 2020 after they carjacked and kidnapped a man.

-Gamlin, of Arundel Drive, and Hodgkinson, of Alcock Avenue, admitted wounding with intent, assault occasioning actual bodily harm and possession of offensive weapons.
+Gamlin, of Arundel Drive, admitted wounding with intent and causing actual bodily harm.

+Hodkinson, of Alcock Avenue, pleaded guilty to unlawful wounding and possessing an offensive weapon.

 Matthew Smith, for Gamlin, said he missed an opportunity to cooperate with the probation service for a pre-sentence report because of an error at HMP Nottingham.